 ‘Be strong and of good courage.’
 Joshua 1:9 NKJV

-Knowing the battles he would have to fight in order to conquer the Promised Land, God told Joshua three times: ‘Be strong and of good courage.’
+Knowing the battles Joshua would have to fight in order to conquer the Promised Land, God told him three times: ‘Be strong and of good courage.’
 Anytime you move forward, obstacles will block your path.
 Count on it!

-H.G.
-Wells asked, ‘What on earth would a man do with himself, if something did not stand in his way?’
-What did he mean?
-That adversity is your friend—even when it feels like your enemy.
-Every obstacle you face reveals your strengths and weaknesses, shaping you and making you wiser and more confident.
+But adversity can be your friend—even when it feels like your enemy.
+Every swimmer uses the water between them and their goal to actually reach it.
+And every obstacle you face reveals your strengths and weaknesses, shaping you and making you wiser and more confident.

 Paul wrote of suffering in this way to the people of Corinth: ‘All this is for your sake so that, as His grace spreads, more and more people will give thanks and glorify God.
 That’s why we are not discouraged… This light, temporary nature of our suffering is producing for us an everlasting weight of glory.’
 (2 Corinthians 4:15–17 ISV)